pingcap/docs/tidb-cloud/tidb-cloud-sql-tuning-overview.md

 ## Optimize schema design

 If you still can't get better performance based on SQL performance tuning, you may need to check your schema design and data read model to avoid transaction conflicts and hotspots.

+### Transaction conflicts

 For more information on how to locate and resolve transaction conflicts, see [Troubleshoot Lock Conflicts](/troubleshoot-lock-conflicts.md).

 ### Hotspot issues